 Home burglary in Playa Del Carmen

 Lets start with your home.
-This is where you should aways feel secure.
+This is where you should always feel secure.
 You also spend a a lot of time there.
-Having someone enter your home when you are there or not can be such a violation of your space.
+Having someone enter your home when you are there or not can be a violation of your space, leaving you feeling vulnerable.
 What is the situation with home burglary in Playa Del Carmen?

 The truth is, it happens.
 This is perhaps the most common crime that residents have to deal with.
 The really unspoken truth is the chance of catching a burglar is very slim.
 When a home robbery happens the police do not come in with a forensics team and dust for prints.
 A report is taken down and most likely you will see the police patrol more frequently for the next week.
 This does not seem to be a big deterrent to someone who habitually tries to break into other peoples homes.
 And that is why break-ins are an issue of safety in Playa Del Carmen.

 This is not a matter to avoid moving to Playa Del Carmen or to make anyone to move away.
 It is just good to say it out loud that it happens and good to be aware so you can help prevent it.
 How often?
 Well, most people know of someone that had their house entered.
 So the best defense is to understand why this happens.
 We will discus this next.